 What is Attention Deficit Hyperactivity Disorder (ADHD)?

-Signs and Symptoms of ADHD
+What are Signs and Symptoms of ADHD?

-- Are more severe
+- are more severe

-- Occur more often
+- occur more often

-- Get in the way or lower how well they function socially, at school, or in a job
+- get in the way or lower how well they function socially, at school or in a job

-Signs and Symptoms of Inattention
+Signs and Symptoms of Inattention:

 - Overlooks or misses details.
-Makes careless mistakes in schoolwork, at work, or during other activities.
+Makes careless mistakes in schoolwork, at work or during other activities.

-- Has a hard time listening when talked to directly
+- Has a hard time listening when talked to directly.

 - Lacks attention to details.
 Easily distracted by unrelated thoughts or things.

 - Has problems paying attention in tasks or play.
-This includes conversations, lectures, or lengthy reading.
+This includes conversations, lectures or lengthy reading.

 - Starts tasks but quickly loses focus.
 Gets easily distracted.

-- Has problems organizing tasks and activities
+- Has problems organizing tasks and activities.

-- Avoids or dislikes tasks that need sustained mental effort, such as schoolwork or homework
+- Avoids or dislikes tasks that need sustained mental effort, such as schoolwork or homework.

-- Loses things that are needed for tasks or activities, such as school supplies, pencils, books, tools, wallets, keys, paperwork, eyeglasses, and cell phones
+- Loses things that are needed for tasks or activities, such as school supplies, pencils, books, tools, wallets, keys, paperwork, eyeglasses and cell phones.

-- Is forgetful in daily activities, such as chores, errands, returning calls, and keeping appointments
+- Is forgetful in daily activities, such as chores, errands, returning calls and keeping appointments.

-Signs and Symptoms of Hyperactive-Impulsivity
+Signs and Symptoms of Hyperactive-Impulsivity:

-- Fidgets and squirms in their seats
+- Fidgets and squirms in their seat.

-- Leaves their seat in situations when staying seated is expected, such as in the classroom
+- Leaves their seat in situations when staying seated is expected, such as in the classroom.

-- Being unable to play or engage in hobbies quietly
+- Being unable to play or engage in hobbies quietly (singing, humming, making sudden loud noises).

-- Constantly in motion or “on the go,” or act as if “driven by a motor”
+- Constantly in motion or “on the go,” or act as if “driven by a motor.”

-- Talk nonstop
+- Talk nonstop.

 - Blurting out an answer before a question has been completed.
 Finishing other people’s sentences or speaking without waiting for a turn in conversation.

-- Having trouble waiting their turn.
+- Having trouble waiting their turn (in lines, to use something, in games).

 - Interrupts or intrudes on others.
-This may be in conversations, games, or activities.
+This may be in conversations, games or activities.

 - Cigarette smoking